allebb/linguist/README.md

 This library is fully unit tested using [PHPUnit](https://phpunit.de/).

-I use [GitHub Actions](https://github.com/) for continuous integration, which triggers tests for PHP 7.2, 7.3, 7.4 every time a commit is pushed.
+I use [GitHub Actions](https://github.com/) for continuous integration, which triggers tests for PHP 7.3, 7.4 and 8.0 every time a commit is pushed.

 If you wish to run the tests yourself you should run the following: